dguglielmi-git/base-reactjs-login/README.md

 ## Deploy 📦

-It is just a template project, it needs to be modified and adapted for further usage.
+It is just a template project, it must be modified and adapted for personal purposes.

 ## Built with 🛠️